Matt Cain (writer): Career

 In October 2017 Cain crowdfunded his third novel The Madonna of Bolton (ISBN 978-1783526185) via Unbound, after receiving over 30 rejections from publishers, reportedly due to its gay protagonist and theme.
 The title reached its funding target in seven days, becoming Unbound's fastest-crowdfunded novel.
 Pledges came in from 28 countries and the project was backed by celebrities including David Walliams, Mark Gatiss, Gok Wan, S. J. Watson, Lisa Jewell and Arlene Phillips.
 The Madonna of Bolton was published by Unbound in July 2018.

-Cain is an ambassador for both Manchester Pride and the Albert Kennedy Trust, a national youth LGBT+ homelessness charity.
+Cain has been an ambassador for both Manchester Pride and the Albert Kennedy Trust, a national youth LGBT+ homelessness charity.
 He's also a patron of LGBT History Month.
 In 2021 he was awarded an honorary doctorate from the University of Bolton.

 His novel The Secret Life of Albert Entwistle (ISBN 978-1472275059) was published by Headline Review in May 2021.
 In 2021 he presented the flagship discussion show Sunday Roast on Virgin Radio Pride, returned to the station in 2022 to present Matt Cain Meets, and again in 2023 with his husband to present Matt & Harry.

 Becoming Ted (ISBN 978-1472291875), was published by Headline Review in January 2023.
 One Love was published in January 2024.
 His short novel Game On (ISBN 978-1035409730) was published as a Quick Read and is one of the official titles of World Book Night 2024.
+His latest, The Castle of Stories (ISBN 978-1-9194439-0-4), will be published in June 2026 as the first title from Pansy, the independent publisher he's set up with Harry Glasstone specialising in queer books by queer authors for all readers.

 In the New Year's Honours List 2025 Cain was appointed a Member of the Order of the British Empire (MBE) for services to LGBTQ+ culture.
-He lives in London with his husband, Harry, and their cat, Nelly.
+He lives in London with his husband, Harry, and their dog, Teddy.